ethandpark/frostpunk-tutorial/README.md

 >###### Separating an image into different layers is most commonly done with a program like Photoshop, but that's an entire process on its own that goes outside the scope of this tutorial.
 If that's something you're curious about, [this video](https://www.youtube.com/watch?v=H7g_-ix9J5I&ab_channel=eHow) is a helpful starting point!
 It's a bit older and uses an outdated version of Photoshop, but the process is still the same with today's versions.

 For this tutorial, I've provided a sample image with the layers already separated.
 (My layer cutting wasn't perfect, but that's because I'm focusing more on the code and less on the imagery).
 Please note that the imagery in this tutorial does **not** belong to me in any way and total ownership of it belongs to [11Bit Studios](https://www.11bitstudios.com/about-us/).
-Make sure your layers are PNGs with transparent backgrounds, not white.
+Also, remember to make sure your layers are PNGs with transparent backgrounds, not white.
 If they aren't transparent, the effect won't work!

 <br />